Course Areas for Careers in Fisheries Science

 Eligibility criteria are 10+2 with biological science as one of the subjects.
 The course enables a candidate with basic knowledge in all the three categories of fisheries science i.e. capture, culture and post-harvest technology.

-Admission is given as per merit of candidates and availability of seats.
+Specifically in India, admission is given as per merit of candidates and availability of seats.
 For admission to various Central Institute of Fisheries Education in the country, the candidates have to appear for an all India level common entrance test conducted by ICAR (Indian Council of Agricultural Research), New Delhi.
 After completing B.F.
 Sc. one can take M.F.Sc. which is of 2 year.
 After getting a professional degree in Fisheries Science, one can goes into research — oriented activities.

 B.F.
 Sc. students are trained in a wide variety of subjects such as aquaculture Mari culture, industrial fisheries, fish processing and post-harvest technology, fish nutrition, pathology, environment, ecology and extension etc.